shahramg/FLSbagfile/README.md

 runtests("FLSbagfileTest","ProcedureName","sliceFlightPath")
 ```

-They clean up after running.
+They clean up after executing.
 Hence, there are no residue files left on the file system.

 # Unit Tests
 There are three unit tests that were detailed in the previous sections.
 To run all three, one after the other, issue the following command: